re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

     ?
 Root
     : `Error: ${Fragment} is not a valid expression.`

-// Validate and parse all types in a space const compile = <Space>(
+// Validate all definitions in a Space and return their inferred types const compile = <Space>(
     space: Validate<TakingShape.Narrow<Space>, Space>
 ): TypeOf<Space, Space> => {
-    // Allows extraction of a type from an arbitrary chain of props const typeDefProxy: any = new Proxy({}, { get: () => typeDefProxy }) return typeDefProxy
+    const typeDefProxy: any = new Proxy({}, { get: () => typeDefProxy })
+    return typeDefProxy
 }